Forest School training FAQ's

 What will the 7 days of face to face training involve?

 The first 5 days will have a strong focus on practical skills development through building confidence and ideas to develop your approach as a Forest School leader.
 During this time you will explore many common forest school activities from sensory games and exploration in the woodland environment to using tools and fires to enable you to use these in the future with your groups.
 The last 2 days of the formal training will then involve some supportive skills assessment on tools, fires & cooking and the use of ropes and knots.
+Have a look at this link on Youtube to see what sorts of things we get up to.

 What will happen after the course?